poum/cucumber-json2report/README.md

 ### Todo

 The next improvement will be:
+* play, back forward button for screenshot browser window
-* a screenshot browser window
+* format duration in screenshot browser window
 * a tag page as the cucumber-reporting one (almost finished) and link from one to the other
 * a menu (Extjs + controller)
 * a about menu